tkaal/demo-webapp/README.md

 # WEBAPP

 ## Overview
-This is a simple proof-of-concept Python Flask application **webapp** that can be used for monitoring the statuses of other applications. webapp is set up with Docker compose and it exposes an API that can be used for communicating with the webapp.
+This is a simple proof-of-concept Python Flask application **webapp** that can be used for monitoring the statuses of other applications. webapp is set up with Docker compose and it exposes an API that can be used for communicating with the application.
 This API can be used for obtaining or updating the status of some application via HTTP requests.
 These requests can be done manually, but it is also possible to use webapp API as a webhook for some other platform.
 For example, it can be used as a contact point for Grafana alerts.

 The webapp setup consists of three Docker containers running in webapp Docker network.
 Here is a very simple diagram of the architecture: